You are here: What we do Surrogacy

 Any approach from a child rights perspective shall of course start from the CRC's general principles, such as the right to non-discrimination, best interests and other rights guaranteed therein.
 The CRC Committee's viewpoint is reflected in its concluding observations based on upholding rights such as access to origins, nationality and preventing sale of children.
 Other international approaches have been reflected by the 2018 report on surrogacy submitted by the UN Special Rapporteur on sale and sexual exploitation to the Human Rights Council and her 2019 report to the UNGA, as well as the work of the Hague Conference on Private International Law (HCCH) and ISS.

-In 2013 and 2016, ISS called for urgent international regulation of international surrogacy arrangements as they affect the children concerned.
-In that context, ISS launched an initiative in 2016 to draw up a set of Principles that could be agreed on globally to guide policy and legislation.
+From 2013, International Social Service (ISS) called for urgent international regulation of international surrogacy arrangements as they affect the children concerned.
+In that context, ISS launched an initiative in 2016, to draw up a set of Principles that could be agreed on globally to guide policy and legislation.
 Continued work on these Principles was supported by the United Nations Special Rapporteur on the Sale and Sexual Exploitation of Children in 2018 (UN Doc.
 A/HRC/37/60), in her recommendation: [At the international level]:

 78. The Special Rapporteur invites the international community to: